 Content is absolutely critical to a number of the strategies detailed in this article, good content gives users a real reason to visit your website (even when not looking to book) and to keep on coming back.
 After identifying your SEO keywords make sure you plan your content far in advance, a good ranking position takes time to establish so if you are targeting an event don't create the content a few days before.

-Make sure the content on your website is consistent across all of the OTA’s, you do not want to loose a booking to an OTA because they mention the free parking instead of you.
+Make sure the content on your website is consistent across all of the OTA's, you do not want to lose a booking to an OTA because they mention the free parking instead of you.

 Ease of Booking